Rafat-Pantho/video-downloader/README.md

 Notes:

 - The application ships with a bundled `yt-dlp` and will automatically download a bundled `ffmpeg` on Windows during postinstall if not present.
 No separate Python or manual yt-dlp/ffmpeg installation is required.
+- `npm start` runs the React build (webpack) and then launches Electron.
 - If an automatic ffmpeg download fails, the app will still run but some merging features may require a system `ffmpeg`.

 ## 📋 Requirements